 You are welcome and encouraged to apply if:

-You have curious observations, or concerns or burning questions that fall under the research streams or areas listed on the PhD program overview page
+You have curious observations, concerns or burning questions that fall under the research streams or areas listed on the PhD program overview page

 You are enthusiastic about learning AND producing new knowledge